About

 - On June 3, 2020, Roman submitted written testimony to the Ohio state legislature stating that mail-in ballots should be “tightly controlled and have extremely limited use.”

-- In May 2021, Roman testified in Congress that voter rolls in the U.S. are filled with people who have “moved, died, or are ineligible to legally vote.”
+- In May 2021, Roman testified at a U.S. congressional hearing, claiming that voter rolls across the country are filled with people who have “moved, died, or are ineligible to legally vote.”